morgannprice/PaperBLAST/README.md

 CGI
 DBI

+and the functional residues part of the alignment page (at bottom of showAlign.cgi) requires BioPerl.
+(See alnreport.pl) The page should work correctly without bioperl but would not report the conservation of functional residues.

 # Downloading the database

 The April 2017 version of the PaperBLAST database is avalable at

 https://doi.org/10.6084/m9.figshare.4836407

 The current database is available as a FASTA file and a sqlite3 relational database (which is large!
 1.5 GB as of July 2017)

 http://papers.genomics.lbl.gov/data/uniq.faa
 http://papers.genomics.lbl.gov/data/litsearch.db